Range Pond State Park

 Crescent Beach State Park

-Located on Cape Elizabeth about eight miles south of Portland, Crescent Beach is part of Crescent Beach State Park, a picturesque spot where visitors can enjoy all that Maine beaches have to offer.
+Crescent Beach State Park is a picturesque spot where visitors can enjoy all that Maine beaches have to offer.
 There is a mile of sandy beach, plus grassy dunes, rocky outcroppings, and shady wooded areas, as well as several great spots for fishing.
 The beach is known for its gentle waves and amazing views of a nearby island and local fishing boats.
 Lifeguards are on duty during the summer season, and there are restrooms and showers available.
-There is also a concession stand and bicycle racks for those who bike to the beach.
+There is also a food/ice cream truck and bicycle racks for those who bike to the beach.

 Pine Point Beach